hpjeonGIT/class/PythonCAPI/README.md

 - Available integration methods
   - ctypes: simple but infamous for the overhead of data marshaling
   - cython: need to rewrite a new code of cython
+  - cffi: ?
   - pybind11: known as slower than cython
   - swig: highly complicated but applicable to large-scale projects
   - numpy: bare PyObject API (?)
+  - CPython: bare PyObject API - what benefit would be there?

 ## ctypes